MidCamp/midcamp-splash/README.md

-# midcamp2017
+# midcamp-splash
-Splash page for MidCamp 2017
+Splash page for MidCamp 2018
-Read me.